vdbulcke/oidc-client-demo/www/docs/config.md

 !!! important
     Mandatory setting

-You must specify the `issuer` setting that will be used for construct the OpenID Connect Discovery Configuration (`/.well-known/openid-configuration`).
+You must specify the `issuer` setting that will be used to construct the OpenID Connect Discovery Configuration (`/.well-known/openid-configuration`).

 ```yaml
 ## IDP Config: (Mandatory)